HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Certificate Authorities

-In order to use TLS, sites must request a certificate from a [certificate authority](https://www.ssl.com/faqs/what-is-a-certificate-authority/) (CA).
+In order to use TLS, sites must request a certificate from a <a hreflang="en" href="https://www.ssl.com/faqs/what-is-a-certificate-authority/">certificate authority</a> (CA).
 Because the browser trusts a number of CAs, the site's certificate will be identified by the browser as a valid certificate.
 The certificate can then be used for secure communication between the browser and the site's server going forward.

 <figure>
   <table>